yumibriones/HPL-Modified/README.md

 ## Results

-To get UMAP and Leiden clustering results from HPL-Modified: [HPL-Modified Results](https://drive.google.com/drive/folders/11N90nfzHcVXhI4aQpWc3PjFSY3ryGdMr?usp=sharing)
+We redid UMAP and Leiden clustering on the original HPL embeddings.
+We also did the same analysis for all modifications of HPL (i.e., HPL-CLIP, HPL-CONCH, HPL-VICReg, HPL-ViT).
+All results can be found here: [HPL-Modified Results](https://drive.google.com/drive/folders/11N90nfzHcVXhI4aQpWc3PjFSY3ryGdMr?usp=sharing).